 - In-depth research skills

-8. Scaling without taking on more clients
+7. Scale without taking on more client work

 One option is to start an affiliate site based on your expertise or a niche area you’re interested in.
 I did this myself back in 2019 with a blog that talked about my dog’s breed.
 With less than 25 articles, the site now generates 6,500 monthly organic visitors and $300+ per month in passive income.